 - Driving while impaired by alcohol or drugs — Unlike some of the crashes outlined above, riding while under the influence is entirely preventable.
 Put simply, you should not ride after you’ve consumed alcohol or drugs.
 These substances slow down your reaction time, impair your motor skills and vision and can lead to a serious accident.

 If you were hurt in a motorcycle accident in Central Florida and you believe someone else caused the crash, you may be entitled to compensation through a personal injury lawsuit.
-The attorneys of Largey Law Firm can provide a free case evaluation if you call us at 352-253-0456 or contact us online.
+The attorneys of Largey Law Firm can provide a free case evaluation if you contact us online.
 Our offices are in Clermont, Tavares and Inverness.